pulumi/docs/content/webinars/advanced-infrastructure-as-code-2020-04-16/index.md

 # The url slug for the webinar landing page.
 If this is an external
 # webinar, use the external URL as the value here.
-url_slug: "infrastructure-as-code-workshop-2020-04-09"
+url_slug: "advanced-infrastructure-as-code-2020-04-16"

 # The content of the hero section.
 hero:
     # The title text in the hero.
 This also serves as the pages H1.
-    title: "Infrastructure as Code Workshop"
+    title: "Advanced Infrastructure as Code"
     # The image the appears on the right hand side of the hero.
     image: "/icons/containers.svg"

 # Content for the left hand side section of the page.
 main:
     # Webinar title.
-    title: "Infrastructure as Code Workshop"
+    title: "Advanced Infrastructure as Code"
     # Sortable date.
 The datetime Hugo will use to sort the webinars in date order.
-    sortable_date: 2020-04-09T17:30:00.000-07:00
+    sortable_date: 2020-04-16T11:00:00.000-07:00
     # Duration of the webinar.
     duration: "90 minutes"
     # Datetime of the webinar.
-    datetime: "THU APR 09, 2020 AT 5:30PM PDT"
+    datetime: "WED APR 08, 2020 AT 11:30AM CET"
     # Description of the webinar.
     description: |
+        The hardest part of Kubernetes is setting up the infrastructure: clusters, DNS, firewalls, load balancers, IAM, storage, logging, and performance monitoring, often spanning private, public, and hybrid cloud architectures.

-        In this hands-on workshop, the Pulumi team will show you how to stand up basic services using Infrastructure as Code (IaC) through a series of hands-on labs.
-The techniques work for any cloud --- Azure, AWS, and GCP.
+        In this workshop, Luke Hoban and the Pulumi team will show you how to tackle these challenges using Infrastructure as Code (IaC) through a series of hands-on labs.
+The techniques work for any cloud - Azure, AWS, and GCP.
 You’ll be able to leverage your favorite languages including Python, Go, JavaScript, TypeScript, and C# instead of YAML or domain-specific languages.

-        After completion of this webinar, you’ll be up and running with IaC fundamentals, modern application architectures across many clouds, and best-practices that are ready for production environments.
-You’ll also be ready to empower your development teams to be more productive --- continuously deploying both their applications and infrastructure.
+        After completing this workshop, you’ll be up and running with IaC fundamentals, modern application architectures across many clouds, and Kubernetes best-practices that are ready for production environments.
+You’ll also be ready to empower your development teams to be more productive - continuously deploying both their applications and infrastructure.

         View the prerequisites for this workshop [here](https://github.com/pulumi/infrastructure-as-code-workshop/blob/master/00-installing-prerequisites.md).